zcaudate-me/korra/README.md

 ### Coordinates and Dependencies

-Once a mapping between the object (resource path, class or namespace) and the actual jar and jar-entry on the file system, other very helpful functions can be built to make use of this:
+Once a mapping between the `resource` (path, class or namespace) and the actual jar and jar-entry on the file system, other very helpful functions can be built around `resolve-jar`:

 `resolve-coordinates` works similarly to `resolve-jar` but will return the actual maven-style coordinates